charlesmiele/predicting-identifying-startup-failure/README.md

 `scripts` includes more Python scripts that are more complimentary to the ones in the main directory.

 `log-reports` includes CSV files that were used for debugging during the data collection process.
-They're most stored for archive purposes.
+They're not very useful at this point in the project, mostly here for archive purposes (and they don't take up very much space).

 **There is no data stored in this repository.
 It would take up way too much space.**